crypt0potamus/stellar-cannacoin/readme.txt

 Follow the usual routine;

 1. Open WordPress admin, go to Plugins, click Add New
-2. Enter "monkey treat" in search and hit Enter
+2. Enter "stellar cannacoin" in search and hit Enter
 3. click "Install Now" and activate the plugin.
-4. Go to Settings > Stellar CannaCoin and enter your banano wallet address.
+4. Go to Settings > Stellar CannaCoin and enter your lobstr wallet address.
-5. Double check the address with your monkey image.
+5. Double check the address with your lobstr image.
 6. Use `['stellar_cannacoin']` shortcode to show the QR code on the website.

 == Screenshots ==